Network-Maritime-Complexity/GLSN-and-international-trade/code/README.md

 ### Code performance

-It will take approximately 70 minutes to reproduce the quantitative results reported in the manuscript.
+It will take approximately 70 minutes to reproduce the quantitative results reported in the manuscript, in a computer with the recommended specs (8 GB RAM, 4 cores@3.4 GHz).

 # Contact